B.S., S.I. Newhouse School of Public Communications, Syracuse University

 N.E.
-Millar is an Assistant Professor at Widener University Delaware Law School.
-She teaches Legal Methods I, II, and III, as well as Professional Responsibility.
+Millar is an Assistant Professor of Law at Widener University Delaware Law School.
+She teaches Legal Methods, Mindful Lawyering, and other courses.
 Professor Millar received a Bachelor of Science degree from the S.I.
 Newhouse School of Public Communications at Syracuse University and a Juris Doctor degree, magna cum laude, from the University of Miami School of Law.
-Professor Millar served as Articles & Comments Editor for the University of Miami Law Review.
+She served as Articles & Comments Editor for the University of Miami Law Review.

 Before joining the Delaware Law School faculty, Professor Millar taught legal writing and legal ethics at Atlanta’s John Marshall Law School.
 Prior to that position, she represented clients on Arizona’s death row as an assistant federal public defender with the Capital Habeas Unit of the Office of the Federal Public Defender in Phoenix, Arizona, and taught legal writing, criminal law, ethics, international human rights, and other courses at Arizona Summit Law School.
 In addition, she served as a Staff Attorney at the United States Court of Appeals for the Eleventh Circuit in Atlanta.